christopher5106/christopher5106.github.io/_posts/2015-09-09-evaluate-linear-model-black-scholes-merton-model-geometric-brownian-motion-euler-scheme-square-root-diffusion-stochastic-volatility-with-monte-carlo-simulations-value-at-risk-var-credit-value-ajustements-cvar.markdown

 ![spark application interface]({{ site.url }}/img/spark_master.png)

-which leads to status of each executor and to your client (localhost:4040) :
+which leads to status of each executor (you can check that memory is 6G out of 6.3G available) and to your client (localhost:4040) :

 ![spark application interface]({{ site.url }}/img/spark_client.png)